-Save the user arbitrary black pixel correction data of analog gain in flash memory.
+Save the user arbitray black pixel correction data of analog gain in flash memory.
 The data at each step of analog gain can be saved.
 This command can be used in at perfect dark of the camera.

-'''

-Format 1 CMD CRCMD blk<Example>blk CR>OK>blk
+Format 1 CMD CR CMD blk <Example> blk CR >OK >blk

-'''